Blazorise Icons component

 Icon Names

 Preferred way to define icon is to use an enum IconName.
-That way every icon will be applied automatically based on the icon package that you’re using.
+That way every icon will be applied automatically based on the icon package that you're using.
 In case you cannot find an icon in the provided enum, you can also use prebuilt list of icon names that comes with every icon package.
-For example for font-awesome you would use FontAwesomeIcons, while for material that would be MaterialIcons.
+For example for Ant Design you would use AntDesignIcons, for font-awesome you would use FontAwesomeIcons, for material that would be MaterialIcons, while for Lucide that would be LucideIcons.

 <Icon Name="Blazorise.Icons.FontAwesome.FontAwesomeIcons.Voicemail" />